SecretFox/DropResearch/README.md

 Data is stored locally for each characters,and persists between restarts.
 There should be no issues using alts or running the mod on multiple computers.

-Collected data will get sent to http://secretfox.pythonanywhere.com/ whenever; bank, Tradepost , or vendor is opened.
-However upload will happen only once per hour max.
+Collected data will get sent to http://secretfox.pythonanywhere.com/ when bank, Tradepost, or vendor is opened,but only max once per hour.
 Alternatively you can force synchronization with `/Option DropResearch_ForceSync true` chat command.
 Once upload has been completed all locally stored data will be wiped.